kevinfengcs88/gopherbot/README.md

 - Make status for Up more accurate, based off of logs (currently the status shows up the moment the PID exists)
     - use fsnotify for this
 - Use channels and goroutines for umm menu (so multiple users can use it)
-- Make output colors consistent (SUCCESS is still neutral text as an example)
 - Redirect all log.Fatalf to the sotf.log
 - Have !start command perform a status after trying to start the server